 Daenerys Stormborn of House Targaryen, First of Her Name, Khaleesi of the Great Grass Sea, the Unburnt, the Mother of Dragons and Breaker of Chains

 Yunkai is next on her chopping block.
-They are a slave city just like Astapor was, except that that don’t trade in soldiers but labor and servants.
+They are a slave city just like Astapor was, except that they don’t trade in soldiers but labor and servants.
 She sends soldiers to inform the Wise Masters of Yunkai that she will receive them outside the city to accept their surrender.
 Through the meeting, she discovers that the Wise Masters aren’t protecting Yunkai alone, they’ve hired the Second Sons, an army of mercenary soldiers.

 Upon meeting with the three heads of the Second Sons, she catches the eye of Daario Naharis.
 He decides to behead his co-captains for the chance to get in Dany’s pants.
 He leads the way with Jorah and Grey Worm to sack the city in the middle of the night.
 By morning, she’s standing at the gates of the city waiting for the freed slaves to come out and they adore her for what she did.
 They literally worship her like a god, referring to her as mhysa, which translates to mother in their language.
 More proof to her that what she’s doing is good and right.